Key Word Sign

 - signs come from the official sign language of the region

 The communication partner of the person who is deafblind may use the signs to communicate a message to the person with deafblindness and/or to support the understanding of a spoken message.
 Some people with deafblindness may also use Key Word Sign to communicate their own messages to others.
-Key Word signs can be modified to tactile forms if the person with deafblindness does not have enough functional vision to see the signs.
+If the person with deafblindness does not have enough functional vision to see the signs, Key Word signs can be modified to tactile forms.
+Strategies such as lighting, positioning and clothing colour contrast can be used to make signs more visible, where someone is using residual vision to see the signs.

 In Australia, Key Word Sign was known as Makaton until around 2010.
-Makaton is a trademarked term with its origins in the United Kingdom.
-Officially, it is a term no longer used in Australia.
+Makaton is a trademarked term with its origins in the United Kingdom and officially, is a term no longer used in Australia.